Eigenvalues and eigenvectors: Eigenspaces, geometric multiplicity, and the eigenbasis

 So, both u + v and αv are either zero or eigenvectors of T associated with λ, namely u + v, αv ∈ E, and E is closed under addition and scalar multiplication.
 The eigenspace E associated with λ is therefore a linear subspace of V. If that subspace has dimension 1, it is sometimes called an eigenline.

-The geometric multiplicity γ_{T}(λ) of an eigenvalue λ is the dimension of the eigenspace associated with λ, i.e., the maximum number of linearly independent eigenvectors associated with that eigenvalue.
+The geometric multiplicity γ_{T}(λ) of an eigenvalue λ is the dimension of the eigenspace associated with λ; that is, the maximum number of linearly independent eigenvectors associated with that eigenvalue.
 By the definition of eigenvalues and eigenvectors, γ_{T}(λ) ≥ 1 because every eigenvalue has at least one eigenvector.

 The eigenspaces of T always form a direct sum.
 As a consequence, eigenvectors of different eigenvalues are always linearly independent.
 Therefore, the sum of the dimensions of the eigenspaces cannot exceed the dimension n of the vector space on which T operates, and there cannot be more than n distinct eigenvalues.
 (Note: For a proof of this lemma, see Roman 2008; Shilov 1977; Hefferon 2001; and Beezer 2006.)

 Any subspace spanned by eigenvectors of T is an invariant subspace of T, and the restriction of T to such a subspace is diagonalizable.
 Moreover, if the entire vector space V can be spanned by the eigenvectors of T, or equivalently if the direct sum of the eigenspaces associated with all the eigenvalues of T is the entire vector space V, then a basis of V called an eigenbasis can be formed from linearly independent eigenvectors of T. When T admits an eigenbasis, T is diagonalizable.